 In Step 4, you may choose to locate the chart on a new worksheet.
 Select Back to revisit Chart Options.
 To build the chart object, choose Finish.

-To follow a procedural example that demonstrates how to use the chart wizard, see Tutorial 3:, "Creating a chart in a spreadsheet report".
+To follow a procedural example that demonstrates how to use the chart wizard, see Tutorial 3: "Creating a chart in a spreadsheet report," in Chapter 10, "Using a chart."

 Linking a chart to a data range